 During the colder months, it’s time to finally break out those protective styles you’ve been adding to your Pinterest board all year long and put them to work.
 Whether you’re opting for waist-length box braids or intricate feed-ins, the options are endless (and spoiler alert, they’re all cute).

-If you’ve ever gotten a protective style with added hair only to have your scalp itch and small red bumps appear a few hours or days later, then you’re not alone.
-This is a common reaction to braiding hair (especially hair purchased at the beauty supply store), and is a sign that you might be allergic to synthetic hair.
-Most braiding hair is coated with an alkaline base that can trigger a reaction in many people, but don’t despair — it can be avoided by pre-treating the hair with a simple solution: apple cider vinegar.
+If you’ve ever gotten a protective style with added hair only to have your scalp itch and for small red bumps to appear a few hours later, you’re not alone.
+This is a common reaction to braiding hair (especially hair purchased at the beauty supply store) and is a sign that you might be allergic to synthetic hair.
+Most braiding hair is coated with an alkaline base that can trigger a reaction in many people.
+But don’t despair, it can be avoided by pre-treating the hair with a simple solution: apple cider vinegar.

-STEP 2: Without separating the hair (don’t remove the rubber bands or try to comb it out), submerge it in the mixture and wait 15 minutes.
+STEP #2: Without separating the hair (don’t remove the rubber bands or try to comb it out), submerge it in the mixture and wait 15 minutes.
 After a few minutes, the alkaline base will lift from the hair and form a white film on the top of the water.